contact-nat/restlet-sites/modules/com.restlet/tech-doc/studio/guide/02_editor/05_security.md

 - Pass through
 - Custom / API key

-Let's se how to do that in Restlet Studio.
+Let's see how to do that in Restlet Studio.

 # How to design your API security in Restlet Studio